niplav/site/general.md

 	(since we lack an infinitely deep stack), instead we are nothing more than [finite state automata](https://en.wikipedia.org/wiki/Finite-state_automaton).
-	(I remember a professor pointing this out to us that all physical instantiations of computers are merely finite-state automata).
+	(I remember a professor pointing out to us that all physical instantiations of computers are merely finite-state automata).
 	1. Depending on one's [interpretation of quantum mechanics](https://en.wikipedia.org/wiki/Interpretations_of_Quantum_Mechanics),